Kerala Idiyappam

 Instructions

-6. Clean the Idiyappam Press and fill it with dough
+6. Clean the Idiyappam press and fill it with the prepared dough.

 Did you make this recipe?